valkosch/securiteam.blog/content/posts/prog/lokalitas_tudatos.en.md

 * If the programmer references memory randomly in the cache, many cache misses occur, forcing the computer to resort to the slow main memory.
 * In DRAM-based system memory, accessing cells in the same row is fast, but random access to different rows incurs expensive and slow operations, due to the time cost of opening new rows.

-**The programmer's goal is to address memory in a way that conforms to the principles of locality.
+**The programmer's goal is to address memory in a way that aligns with the principles of locality.
 How?**
 ## Locality-Friendly Loop Organization

 In practice, we often need to traverse one- or multidimensional arrays, requiring loops.
 I will show you examples of loop organization techniques that utilize our memory hierarchy knowledge to improve our program's runtime.